rajesh-bhat/rajesh-bhat.github.io/index.md

 ## Work Experience
 ### Walmart Labs
-* Data Scientist (Aug 2018 - Present)
+* **Data Scientist (Aug 2018 - Present)**
-    * **Text extraction from product images**:CRNN Network with CTC loss trained on synthetically generated image data using Wal-mart product descriptions.
+    * Text extraction from product images:CRNN Network with CTC loss trained on synthetically generated image data using Wal-mart product descriptions.
-    * **Sentiment Analysis & Topic modelling** on review text using CNN, Bi-LSTM networks and Transfer Learning techniques.
+    * Sentiment Analysis & Topic modelling on review text using CNN, Bi-LSTM networks and Transfer Learning techniques.

-* Statistical Analyst (Aug 2016 - July 2018)
+* **Statistical Analyst (Aug 2016 - July 2018)**
-    * **Attribute extraction** from product descriptions & titles to fill the missing attributes in product catalog using a sequence to sequence models with word and character embeddings.
+    * Attribute extraction from product descriptions & titles to fill the missing attributes in product catalog using a sequence to sequence models with word and character embeddings.
-    * Wal-bot: a framework was developed for building **conversational chatbots**.
+    * Wal-bot: a framework was developed for building conversational chatbots.

-* Data Science Intern (Jan 2016 - Jun 2016)
+* **Data Science Intern (Jan 2016 - Jun 2016)**
-    * Worked on **Face Recognition** POC using Siamese Neural Network.
+    * Worked on Face Recognition POC using Siamese Neural Network.
-    * Visualizing analytics-driven solutions using technologies like **D3.js, NVD3 & Angular JS**
+    * Visualizing analytics-driven solutions using technologies like D3.js, NVD3 & Angular JS

 ## Patents
 * **[US Patent, Walmart Ref.4909US01]** - *End to End Attribute Extraction from Product Images*